PeytonBrimmer/BEST-REGEX-TUTORIAL-OF-ALL-TIME/bug-free-goggles-main/Develop/gist-template.md

 ____________________________________________________
 ## Author

-This REGEX tutorial was created by Peyton Brimmer as aas a challenge during the MSU fullstack bootcamp of 2024.
+This REGEX tutorial was created by Peyton Brimmer as a challenge during the MSU fullstack bootcamp of 2024.